Installation view of Scenes from the Collection. Photo by Sarah Wass.

 The Jewish Museum's year-round Internship Program provides an opportunity to participate in the day-to-day operations of one of New York City's leading museums of art and culture.

-We are offering paid virtual and hybrid internships for undergraduate students, graduate students, and recent graduates.
-We welcome applicants from all backgrounds to apply for our 2023 Summer Internship Program.
+We offer paid virtual and hybrid internships for undergraduate students, graduate students, and recent graduates.
+We welcome applicants from all backgrounds to apply for our Internship Program.

 How to Apply:

-Please review the application instructions in the internship posting that you are applying for, and email your resume, cover letter, completed internship application form, and any other required materials to:
+The Jewish Museum is currently offering paid hybrid internships for the 2023 - 2024 academic year.
+Please follow the application instructions in the internship posting that you are interested in, and email your completed application form, resume, and cover letter to: [email protected].

 Volunteers play an integral role at the Jewish Museum, providing support to many aspects of Museum operations.